Tunisians vote in favor of new constitution, officials say

 Critics warn that Saied’s new structure could pave the way to a new autocracy in the country that rose up against strongman Zine El Abidine Ben Ali in 2011 and kicked off the Arab Spring pro-democracy protests.
 Tunisia is the only nation to emerge with a democracy from those protests.

 The referendum took place a year to the day after Saied froze Tunisia’s parliament and dismissed his government.
-Opponents then derided the move as “a coup,” but many Tunisians celebrated it after in exasperation with the country’s political elites and years of economic stagnation.
+Opponents then derided the move as “a coup,” but many Tunisians celebrated it due to growing exasperation with the country’s political elites and years of economic stagnation.

 In the year since, Saied has given himself the power to rule by decree and has fired dozens of judges, decisions that have provoked a series of protests.
 Winning the presidency in 2019 with over 70% of the votes, Saied continues to enjoy widespread popular support, with recent polls putting his approval rating at well over 50%.